MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/reference/app_compat.md

-# Application Compatability in Windows Server Containers
+# Application Compatability in Windows Containers

+This is a preview.
+While eventually everything that runs on Windows should also run in a container, this is a good place to see our current application compatability status.

 Is something not on this list?
 Let us know what fails and succeeds in your environment via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

-## Which applications run in a Windows Server Container
+## Applications in Windows Server Container

 We have tried to running the following applications in a Windows Server Container.
 These results do not guarantee that the application is working.
 The sole purpose is to share our experience.